 - Write about something that you are interested in.
-Research can be frustrating, so writing about a topic just because other people discuss it will get you to become discouraged when stumbling blocks occur (research takes time, topics go in and out of fashion fast). - Of course you often will have to write about something of relevance to your management and institutions (that is your task after all), but within this constraint find the angle that most motivates you. - One paper one topic.
+Research can be frustrating, so writing about a topic just because other people discuss it will get you to become discouraged when stumbling blocks occur (research takes time, topics go in and out of fashion fast).
+Of course, you often will have to write about something of relevance to your management and institutions (that is your task after all), but within this constraint find the angle that most motivates you. - One paper one topic.
 Avoid covering too much ground.
-Readers will see mostly the first point you make, and the others less so, which does not do justice to the additional interesting points you make. - With a new data set, you can write one background and stylized fact paper.
-Then write more advanced papers going deeper on specific questions, referring to the first paper for background. - Pick topics with clear policy relevance, even if it is only for a few countries, or only you own.
+Readers will see mostly the first point you make, and the others less so, which does not do justice to the additional interesting points you make. - This is particularly relevant if you work with a new dataset.
+Presenting the details of the data AND a deeper analysis in one paper makes for a very long text.
+Instead, you can write a first paper focusing on background and stylized facts from the data.
+You can then write more advanced papers going deeper on specific questions, referring to the first paper for background. - Pick topics with clear policy relevance, even if it is only for a few countries, or only you own.